-![]() | Bleed – Ink that extends beyond the intended trim area to ensure no blank paper is showing. |
+![]() | Bleed – Ink that extends beyond the intended trim area to ensure no blank paper is showing, usually 3mm. |

-![]() | Crop Marks – Lines on paper that define the print area, and where to trim for the final printed size. |
+![]() | Crop Marks – Lines on corners of the PDF file to define the print area, indicating where the finished item is to be trimmed. |

 ![]() | CMYK – Colour model using Cyan, Magenta, Yellow and Key (another word for black) inks for full colour printing. |